alaukiknpant/FacebookInfer/README.md

 RacerD's distinguishing feature is that it is compositional, i.e. it does not do a whole program analysis.
 It does so by reasoning sequentially about memory accesses, locks and threads.
 This report highlights the issues we found on popular non-trivial Java codebases using this tool.
+In particular, this report will examine 9 data race issues detected by Infer from two GitHub repositories.
 ___
-#### Issues 1-4 refer to the following repo: [Native-platform: Java bindings for native APIs](https://github.com/gradle/native-platform)
+#### Issues 1-7 refer to the following repo: [Native-platform: Java bindings for native APIs](https://github.com/gradle/native-platform)
 ___

 ## Issue 1